 The economic potential of the property rests upon the ability to extract vanadium and graphite using reasonable, potentially economic parameters.
 Initial metallurgical results indicate that an economic processing method is available to extract graphite.
-This will be determined within the PEA study anticipated for release in late 2012.
-The results of this study will dictate how our management proceeds with project development.

 SAGAR PROPERTY

 Property Description and Location